By

 0 comment(s)

-While employees can slip and fall any time of year, the risk significantly increases during the winter months due to freezing temperatures and winter precipitation.
-According to the CDC, approximately 1 million Americans are injured annually from slipping and falling on snow or ice, with 17,000 of these incidents proving fatal.
+While employees can slip and fall at any time of year, the risk rises significantly during winter months due to freezing temperatures, snow, and ice.
+According to the Centers for Disease Control and Prevention, approximately 1 million Americans are injured each year from slips and falls on snow or ice, with an estimated 17,000 fatalities annually.

-Employers should evaluate each case in collaboration with their workers' compensation carrier to determine coverage.
+Because these determinations are highly fact-specific, employers should evaluate each incident in collaboration with their workers’ compensation carrier.

-An injury is generally work-related when it arises out of and in the course of the worker’s employment.
-It doesn’t matter whether the employee has clocked in or out at the time of the injury, if the employee is required to perform a duty that benefits the employer, then the injury is often covered.
+An injury is typically considered work-related if it arises out of and occurs in the course of employment.
+Whether the employee has clocked in or out is not always determinative.

 RELATED: Working in Extreme Cold Conditions - How to Prevent Hypothermia >>

-The "coming and going" rule generally excludes injuries sustained while commuting to and from work.
-However, there are key exceptions:
+The “coming and going” rule generally excludes injuries that occur while an employee is commuting to or from work.
+However, there are important exceptions, including injuries that occur:

 Once an employee reaches the employer’s premises, the "coming and going" rule no longer applies.
 This is where parking lot incidents come into play.

-If the parking lot is owned or controlled by the employer, injuries sustained there are typically covered by workers' compensation—even if the incident occurs during a normal commute, lunch break, or rest period.
+If the parking lot is owned or controlled by the employer, slip-and-fall injuries are often covered by workers’ compensation—even if the incident occurs during a normal commute, lunch break, or rest period.

-If the parking lot is not under the employer’s control, determining coverage becomes more complex.
-Employers should consult their workers' compensation carrier to decide whether the injury qualifies as a workers' compensation claim.
+If the parking lot is owned by a third party, coverage becomes more complex.
+In these situations, employers should consult their workers’ compensation carrier to determine whether the injury qualifies as a compensable claim.

-Responsibility for clearing sidewalks and parking lots of snow and ice depends on whether the employer owns or leases the property:
+Responsibility for snow and ice removal depends on whether the employer owns or leases the property.

 When the employer owns the building or property, they are typically responsible for ensuring that sidewalks, parking lots and other common areas are cleared and maintained.
 Neglecting this duty could result in liability if an employee or visitor is injured.